-1. For the quarterly period ended June 30, 2014 2.
+1. For the quarterly period ended September 30, 2014 2.
 Commission identification number 1093 3.
 BIR Tax identification No. 240-000-531-126 4.
 Exact name of registrant as specified in its charter CENTRO ESCOLAR UNIVERSITY 5.
 Province, country or other jurisdiction of incorporation or organization Manila, Philippines 6.
 Industry Classification Code (SEC Use only) 7.
 Address of registrant's principal office 9 Mendiola St. San Miguel, Manila 8.
-Registrant's telephone number, including a rea code: (02) 735-68-61 to 71 9.
-Former name, former address and former f if change since last report iscal year, N/A 10 Securities registered pursuant to Section 8 and 12 of the Code, or Sections 4 and 8 of the R Title of Each Class lumber of shares of common stock outstanding and amount of debt outstanding Common Shares 372,414,400
+Registrant's telephone number, including area code: (02) 735-68-61 to 71 9.
+Former name, former address and former fiscal year, if change since last report N/A 10.
+Securities registered pursuant to Section 8 and 12 of the e Code, or Sections 4 and 8 of the RSA , , , , , , ,

+Title of Each Class Number of shares of common stock outstanding and amount of debt outstanding

+Common Shares